-Discussion: There is never any mention of the river Sidon flowing through Zarahemla or any city.
-In fact it most often seems to be associated with the barriers between Nephite & Lamanite lands.
+Discussion: There is never any mention of the river Sidon flowing through the city Zarahemla but Alma 2:15 says it flows through the land Zarahamla, and the narrative definitely suggests it’s within a day of the city.
+Sidon most often seems to be associated with the barriers between Nephite & Lamanite lands.
 Two verses mention the “waters of Sidon” in association with the land of Zarahemla (not city).

 -It was divided from the Land of Nephi to the south by a narrow strip of east-west wilderness.
 (Alma 22:27)

 -It was in a central part of the Nephite lands which were south of the narrow neck of land (Hel.
 1:27).

 -It had a mixed (and probably segregated) population of Nephites and Mulekites which probably resulted in separate barrios or twinned cities (Omni 1:16–19; Mosiah 25:4).